JuliusDonitz/toleranzpolitik/Toleranzpolitik.md

 ### §3.1 Protecting the artillery tanks
 A tank company should always commit a tank to protecting the artillery tanks, intercepting light tanks.

+[//]: # (Best way to add sub-paragrah?)
 ### §3.2 Position
+  *  §3.2.1
+     Do NOT stay behind friendly lines when there is no protection.
+  *  §3.2.2
+     Do NOT stay behind friendly lines when there is no protection.
+  *  §3.2.3
+     Do NOT stay behind friendly lines when there is no protection.